ronaldbosma/blog/content/blog/howto-install-net-core-on-windows-server.md

               iisReset: true
 ```

-The pipeline above will install the .NET Core 3.1 Runtime & Hosting Bundle on every machine in the environment 'net-core-test' that has the tag 'net-core'.
-After installation it will perform an IIS reset. _(See the description in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=rbosma.InstallNetCoreRuntimeAndHosting) for more details about the inputs that you can provide to the task.)_
+The pipeline above will install the .NET Core 3.1 Runtime & Hosting Bundle on every machine with the tag 'net-core' in the environment 'net-core-test'.
+See the description in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=rbosma.InstallNetCoreRuntimeAndHosting) for more details about the inputs that you can provide to the task.

 Choose 'Save and run' to save the pipeline in your repository and execute the pipeline.
-After executing the pipeline, the result should look something like the image below were the .NET Core Runtime & Hosting Bundle has been installed on 'win-2016-01' and 'win-10'.
+After executing the pipeline, the result should look like the image below were the .NET Core Runtime & Hosting Bundle has been installed on the servers 'win-2016-01' and 'win-10'.

 <!-- ![Pipeline Summary](../../../../../images/howto-install-net-core-on-windows-server/pipeline-summary.png) -->
 ![Pipeline Summary](../../static/images/howto-install-net-core-on-windows-server/pipeline-summary.png)